lua-cookbook/lua-cookbook/src/book/en_US/09-meta.md

 of course only work with lists where the elements _could_ be added.

 The operation of setting a value can also be customized.  `__newindex` works like `_index`; it is _only_ called if the key is not in the table.
 It receives three arguments, the table itself, the key and the new value.

 What if you want `__index` and `__newindex` to be _always_ called?
-Then the keys by definition cannot be in the table itself.
+Then the keys by definition cannot be in the table itself; this is the important point about these metamethods - they only fire if the key does _not_ already exist in the table.
+(Earlier in the history of Lua these functions were called _fallbacks_ for this reason.)

 Instead, the table must act as a _proxy_ for another table.
 Say we have an array and want to raise a 'out of bounds' error instead of just silently returning `nil`.

     local ProxyListMT = {}